JayZ2398/webapp/README.md

 ## Development

-This tutorial will get you running the web app from inside a container.
+This tutorial will get you running a React web app from inside a container.
 Running code from inside a container, rather than just from your computer, will ensure that if the code works on your computer, it will work anywhere (as long as it's run inside the same container).
-When it comes to developing, you'll still be writing code inside some place on your computer, so nothing else will change.
+This won't change how you write code: you'll still be editing files some place on your computer.
+The only difference is where the code *runs*.

 ### Prerequisites